Mechanical Senior Engineer

 I get the opportunity to design facilities around the world and work with world class architects, engineers, and clients.
 I’m thrilled with the ability to work on these challenging and rewarding projects while also enjoying the lifestyle that a smaller city has to offer.
 I joined as a Senior Mechanical Engineer and have been fortunate to expand my role to include the Group Leader position.

 The single biggest change that comes to my mind has been the transition from 2D CADD to 3D BIM.
 The ability to design in 3D has not only completely changed how our designs progress between each stage it has also improved our ability to coordinate with all other trades.
 3D BIM software allows the designer to quickly cut sections through the building and see how all the systems are interacting with each other; this feature amazes me every time.
 It is certainly something our younger staff members take for granted.
 In addition to improving how we coordinate, working in 3D has also changed the way we design so as to be more conscious of both constructability and systems maintenance.
-We are now using virtual reality headsets to walk through our 3D designs while in progress to get a since of how equipment will be maintained and serviced which is truly amazing.
+We are now using virtual reality headsets to walk through our 3D designs while in progress to get a sense of how equipment will be maintained and serviced which is truly amazing.

 Through our projects with the Department of State, we are supporting the mission to provide a secure place for our country’s diplomats and security staff to live and work.
 When travelling to these posts, you get to meet the diplomatic staff and witness first-hand the importance of their work; this makes the work we do all the more rewarding.